modelfoxdotdev/buffalo/README.md

 # Buffalo

-Buffalo is a binary serialization that gives you ultimate control.
+Buffalo is a binary serialization format that gives you ultimate control.

 ## Example